Text-to-SQL Data Synthesis Pipeline

 prompt_template=SelectSQLGeneratorPrompt()

-The SQL Variation Generator creates semantically equivalent variants of existing SQL queries to increase dataset diversity.
+The SQL Variation Generator (SQLVariationGenerator) generates multiple functionally equivalent variants based on existing SQL statements, enriching dataset diversity.

 Functionality: